cbrit/rust_notes/rust_notes.md

 *Library crate* - A Crate that contains components that can be used in other projects.
 Has no `main()` function entry point.

+*Lifetime* - The scope for which a reference is valid.

 *Method* - A function defined inside of a struct, enum, or trait.
 First parameter is always `self`.
 Methods can borrow or take ownership like normal functions.

 *Module*s - Let you control the organization, scope, and privacy of paths.
 Included using `use`

+*Monomorphization* - The process of turning generic code into specific code by filling in the concrete types that are used when compiled.
+The Rust compiler does this to prevent overhead from generics.

 *Shadowing* - Using and existing variables name for a new variable of either the same or a different type.
 Useful for situations where you would normally cast.